Laura P. Shaw

 After attending the University of Maine Law School and graduating first in her class, Laura went on to clerk for the former Chief Justice of the Maine Supreme Court, Honorable Leigh I. Saufley.
 Much of her attention during her education was (and is) focused on immigration law – for which she received multiple awards – however, we’ve yet to see a legal problem Laura can’t solve.
 Her ability to read at superhuman speeds and pick out relevant details and mistakes both inspires and terrifies the rest of the office.
 On top of that, her briefs and memoranda are, for all intents and purposes, perfect – seriously, she’s received multiple awards for her legal writing as well.

 Luckily for us, Laura brought her impressive talents and unique experience to Camden and we’ve been learning from her ever since.
-Her unique background and analytic nature put her at the top of the list for anyone requiring legal help, especially in the areas of immigration law, criminal law, appellate law, and legal counseling for small business owners and start-ups.
+Her unique background and analytic nature put her at the top of the list for anyone requiring legal help, especially in the areas of immigration law, criminal law, complex civil litigation, and appellate law.
 In her appellate practice, she draws on her experience clerking with the Maine Supreme Judicial Court; in 2018 alone, she was attorney of record on eight appeals.
 She has represented adults and juveniles in complicated, high profile criminal matters which have gone to trial.
-Entrepreneurialism may be in her blood, and having started three business herself (two of which she is still running), she also counsels business owners through issues ranging from corporate formation to navigating employee management.
+She has handled complex civil litigation matters ranging from financial fraud to will contests to motor vehicle accidents.

 Regarding her immigration law practice, Laura has extensive experience in family-based, employment-based, and certain humanitarian-based immigration work.
 She has specialized experience working with health care workers, and handles cases such as j-1 waivers, h-1b petitions, labor certification cases, national interest waiver green cards, extraordinary ability green cards, O-1 petitions, and related cases.
 She is accustomed to navigating complex immigration laws, presenting complicated and technical information to the government, and ensuring success for individuals and employers alike.